 For more information, visit Appeals.

-6. Extend or Discontinue Your Benefits
+6. Continue or Stop Your Benefits

-If You Have Not Recovered
+Continue Your Benefits if You Have Not Recovered

 You are potentially eligible to receive benefits until the date your physician/practitioner provides to the EDD.
 When your claim is qualified, the EDD will send you a Physician/Practitioner’s Supplementary Certificate (DE 8500B) by mail.
 If you did not receive this form, or to get medical extension forms, contact the EDD at 1-866-758-9768.